CalmDownVal/signal/readme.md

 }));
 ```

-A boolean is returned indicating whether the signal (and thus the callback) has
+A boolean is returned indicating whether any handler has been invoked.
+This is
-been triggered.
-This is useful for fallback behavior, e.g. logging when no
+useful for fallback behavior, e.g. logging when no handlers are attached to an
-handlers are attached to an error signal.
+error signal.

 ```ts
 try {